zukunft/zukunft.com/docs/llm/architecture.md

 `row_mapper(?array)` (feeding `false` into the mapper is a TypeError, which is exactly the fatal break this contract is meant to prevent).

+**Database cache (`db_cache`)**: precollected api json (system config, frontend config, user config, system types, …) so that a request does not have to rebuild it from the single values.
+Three rules hold for every cache entry:

+- **One entry per cache type and user — unless the content is the same for everybody.** The config values are sandbox values that each user can overwrite, so a config cache entry is only valid for the user it was written for (`db_cache::load_by_type_and_user`).
+The types and system views are not user specific, so `ui_config` keys its entry by type alone — and it must:
+  `rest_call::api_curl_call` sends **no session**, so every api call arrives as the ip user and a per-user entry would miss on every single call.
+Before keying a cache by user, check who actually reaches that api script.
+The other side of the coin: an entry shared by all users must not contain user-specific data — an api message header carrying the writing user's id and name has to be rebuilt per call instead of being cached with the body.
+  A write loads the existing entry of that type (and user) first and updates it — creating a fresh `db_cache` object and calling `save()` adds a *second* row for every request, because `save()` inserts whenever the object has no db id.
+- **`last_update` is the time of the data snap, never the time of the write.**
+  Take the timestamp *before* reading the data that is being cached and store
+  that: a change made while the data is being read is then outside the snap and the next reader refreshes, instead of the cache claiming to contain a change it missed.
+The same holds when the cache age is compared to a source file (`config_numbers::is_file_cache_valid` compares the cache file mtime with the `config.yaml` mtime). `db_cache::is_outdated()` is the single place that decides whether an entry is still young enough (`CACHE_MAX_AGE`) to be used.
+- **A cache entry is used only if it is not outdated.** Do not check validity only when the read fails — that inverts the logic and serves stale data forever.

+**The config api message contains all config values**: `config_numbers::load_cfg` loads the complete config tree and sends it with its phrases, also for the frontend and the user config part; the part only selects the cache entry.
+The extra context is expected to be useful for the frontend and the complete config is expected to stay small. `value_list::filter_by_phrase` is ready to reduce the message to one config part if the config ever gets too big — it must then be called *after* `load_phrases()`, because it matches on the loaded `$val->phr_lst`.

+**The api type list stays a caller parameter, also where only one list is cached**: a cache entry may only be given to a caller that asked for exactly the content that was cached, so a cached api endpoint compares the requested type list with the cached one and skips read *and* write on any other list rather than serving the wrong shape.
+Keep the list a parameter anyway — it is the switch for the two directions such a message is expected to move in: **faster** (drop `api_types::HEADER` and the message loses the pod name, class, user id and name, version and timestamp — smaller for a frontend that already knows all of it) or **safer** (keep the header so every response says which pod, program version and user it was created for, which lets the frontend detect a message meant for somebody else or for an outdated pod).
+When a second list becomes worth caching, cache it under its own `db_cache` type — never widen the match.

 **API layer**: Backend objects produce JSON via `api_json()` for the frontend.
 Frontend `web/` objects consume these via `api_mapper()`.
 Import/export JSON uses names (never DB IDs) for portability between pods.